 These are my favorite day trips from Las Vegas.
 Would like to add a night or two?
 Then these are a couple of trips I can also highly recommend:

 Would you like to get your kicks on Route 66?
-That possible from Las Vegas!
-It takes a couple of hours to get there, so I would recommend going there for two days.
-The first day you can drive to Barstow, Amboy, and Needles.
+That is possible from Las Vegas!
+Route 66 is definitely something to put on your USA bucket list.
+It takes a couple of hours to get there from Las Vegas, so I would recommend going there for two days.
+On the first day, you can drive to Barstow, Amboy, and Needles.
 And after a night in Needles, you can continue Route 66 to Oatman, and Kingman.
 A great trip!
 And you can also add Seven Magic Mountains and the Hoover Dam to this trip.

 You can also choose to visit the North Rim, which is also a 4,5-hour drive from Las Vegas.
 Check before you go, because the road might be closed because of snow.
 Check the official website for more information about Grand Canyon National Park.